Vivienne Meyrick

 Vivienne G Meyrick (born 1937), is a female former swimmer who competed for England.

-Swimming career
+Biography

-She represented England in the 110 yards backstroke at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
+Meyrick represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where she participated in the 110y backstroke event.

 She was a member of the Saffron Walden Swimming Club and has a trophy named after her.

-Personal life

 She married John Crowe in 1965 and was known afterwards as Vivienne Crowe.